MIND Institute

-The UC Davis MIND Institute (Medical Investigation of Neurodevelopmental Disorders) is a research and treatment center affiliated with the University of California, Davis, with facilities located on the UC Davis Medical Center campus in Sacramento, California.
+The UC Davis MIND Institute (Medical Investigation of Neurodevelopmental Disabilities) is a research and treatment center affiliated with the University of California, Davis, with facilities located on the UC Davis Medical Center campus in Sacramento, California.
 The institute is a consortium of scientists, educators, physicians and parents dedicated to researching the causes of and treatments for autism spectrum disorders, fragile X syndrome, and other neurodevelopmental disorders.
 The director of the MIND institute is Dr. Leonard Abbeduto.

 Origins

 Parents of autistic children led the drive to raise funds for the cause, anticipating the institute could become the premiere autism research institute in the world.
 Among the parents behind the institute are Chuck and Sarah Gardner, whose son Chas has been diagnosed with autism.
 Chuck is a Sacramento area building contractor and co-founder of the institute along with his wife, Sarah, a television anchorwoman for Sacramento (KCRA 3).

 The institute's largest contribution came from the California State Legislature, which provided $34 million to the institute for autism research.
 The efforts enabled construction of the institute's facility at the UC Davis Medical Center campus in Sacramento.
 After the major funding from the State, Rick Rollens, the former Secretary of the California State Senate and one of the leaders in the effort to create the institute, said the National Institutes of Health (NIH) was funding genetic-oriented research into autism, and that the MIND Institute was created by parents demanding that scientists look at other causes.